 Why?
 One theory suggests this is due to cultural biases against women who seem too aggressive or self-serving.
-As a result, women are 11 percent less likely to enter into salary negotiations than men.
-One study, which surveyed graduating MBA students, found that half of the men had negotiated their job offers compared to only one-eighth of the women.
-But there are tips to help you improve your salary negotiating acumen — and your chances of earning more.
+As a result, women are 23 percent less likely to enter salary negotiations than men.1 Global staffing firm, Robert Half, reports that 68 percent of men and only 45 percent of women negotiated their salaries.2 This gender imbalance contributes to men outpacing women in promotions and to 64 percent of women reporting that money is the leading cause of stress in their lives.3 But there are tips to help you improve your financial well-being, your salary negotiating acumen, and your chances of earning more.

 To frame your argument convincingly, you need to understand your employer’s needs and what’s important to the organization.
 Do your homework by tapping your network of contacts who are knowledgeable about the organization.
 Also, research the company and industry online through articles, as well as sites like LinkedIn and Glassdoor, which can help you determine a salary range that is appropriate to the position.
 From there, make sure you include solid reasoning behind your requested salary and are prepared to speak about why you deserve the amount you’re asking for.